 It doesn’t make sense to use VPNs based in China when using a VPN for privacy or to escape regional censorship.

 No matter how repressive the government, you wouldn’t want to give a shady VPN hosted in any country access to your information.
 No matter where a VPN company is located, they are likely capturing and selling your data if offering these security services for free.
-You don’t want to choose VPNs that log all your activities and traffic.
+Likewise, you don’t want to choose VPNs that log all your activities and traffic.

 What About Tor Network?

 Tor is probably the best type of free VPN service you’ll find, but it’s nowhere near as speedy as a paid one.
-Most professional VPNs offer the Tor network shield within their app features for times when speed isn’t an issue.
+Most professional VPNs offer the Tor network shield within their app features when speed isn’t an issue.
 This feature allows you to get the extra security shield layers afforded by the Tor network when necessary.

 Tor is great for single transactions such as sending an email but try watching a video stream with it.
 It’s definitely not something you’d want to use for all your online traffic or streaming entertainment features because it is far too slow.
 The amount of buffering would make you batty.
 Upon review, you’ll find that the Tor connection is a super-secure shield—yet features the slowest download speeds.
 Available on Android and iOS systems.